-The Projected Unit Credit actuarial cost method is used to calculate the GASB ARC for the County's retiree health care plan.
+The Individual Entry Age Normal Cost Method is used to calculate the GASB ARC for the County's retiree health care plan.
 Using the plan benefits, the present health premiums and a set of actuarial assumptions, the anticipated future payments are projected.
-The projected unit credit method then provides for a systematic funding for these anticipated payments.
+The actuarial cost method then provides for a systematic funding for these anticipated payments.
 The yearly ARC is computed to cover the cost of benefits being earned by covered members as well as to amortize a portion of the unfunded accrued liability.